 Glaucoma Cataracts Diabetes

-Peter D’Arcy OPTOMETRIST BEGA monitors such conditions utilising where necessary Canon OCT (optical coherence tomography) to aid in evaluation ensuring maximum vision is preserved and corrected.
-The latest Canon OCT allows for high resolution evaluation of eye anatomy eg high definition cross sectional and three dimensional images to determine the extent of complications.
+Peter D’Arcy Optometrist Bega monitors such conditions utilising where necessary Canon OCT (optical coherence tomography) to aid in evaluation ensuring the maximum vision is preserved and corrected.
+The latest Canon OCT allows for high-resolution evaluation of eye anatomy eg high definition cross-sectional and three-dimensional images to determine the extent of complications.

 There may be no warning symptoms.

 More than 95% is undiagnosed in developing countries.

 Early detection and adherence to treatment are vital.

 Glaucoma is a complex disease, Family history is vital.